Jumee-LDN/wdi-project-two/README.md

 **Timeframe :** 1 week (October 2018)
 ## Concept
 There were three options to choose: Mock-Instagram or Medium or restaurant review site.
 I chose the last.
 'hungry korilla' is a Korean restaurant review site.
-The app allows users to Search Korean restaurants filtered by city and post their favourite restaurants.
+The app allows users to Search Korean restaurants filtered by city and also user can post their favourite restaurants.

 ## Goal
-Understand fundamentals of back-end web development.
+Understand fundamentals of back-end web development and building a full-stack web application using Node.js.

 ## Visuals
 ##### User Authentication